 Maltravers Herald Extraordinary John Martin Robinson, M.A.
 (St. Andrews), D.Phil.
 (Oxford), F.S.A.

 Norfolk Herald Extraordinary David Rankin-Hunt, C.V.O., M.B.E., T.D.

 Arundel Herald Extraordinary Alan Roger Dickins, M.A.
 (Cambridge)

 Wales Herald Extraordinary Thomas Owen Saunders Lloyd, O.B.E., M.A.
 (Cambridge), D.L., F.S.A.

 Fitzalan Pursuivant Extraordinary Alastair Andrew Bernard Reibey Bruce of Crionaich, O.B.E., D.L.

 Heralds in ordinary receive yearly salaries from the Crown – Garter King of Arms £49.07, the two provincial Kings of Arms £20.25, the six heralds £17.80, and the four pursuivants £13.95.
 These salaries were fixed at higher levels by James I but reduced by William IV in the 1830s.
 The work of the heralds is otherwise unassisted from public funds.
-However, in addition to their official duties, they have for many centuries had private practices in heraldry and genealogy, for which they are allowed to charge professional fees.
+Garter King of Arms gives heraldic and other advice to The Crown and Government Departments and receives an honorarium to cover his time and expenses.
+In addition to their official duties, they have for many centuries had private practices in heraldry and genealogy, for which they are allowed to charge professional fees.